BlogData Security

 Image source: Pharmaceutical Technology

-Third, the best virtual data rooms help protect sensitive data.
+The best virtual data rooms help protect sensitive data.
 By using a secure document-sharing platform, sellers can confirm that only authorized users have access to confidential data.
 Advanced security features like two-factor authentication, audit trail tracking and document watermarking provide multiple layers of protection against data breaches.

 Consider this: the average cost of a data breach reached $4.44 million in 2025, according to IBM.
 For M&A deals involving sensitive documents worth millions or billions, the security measures in a proper virtual data room become non-negotiable.